Shayetet 13 is the elite unit of Israel’s Navy, and they are equivalent to the U.S. Navy SEALs, except almost everything about them is classified.

 Weaponry and Equipment

 The weaponry and equipment of the Shayetet 13 are not limited to the certain types and origins of weapons.
-Their operators can use a variety of weapons including Glock pistols, M4 Carbines, CTAR-21, M203 Grenade Launchers, M24, and SR-25 sniper rifles, Negev machine guns, and all other modern weapons and equipment used by Western units of similar type.
+Their operators can use a variety of firearms, including Glock pistols, M4 Carbines, CTAR-21, M203 Grenade Launchers, M24, and SR-25 sniper rifles, Negev machine guns, and all other modern weapons and equipment used by Western units of similar type.